 - MISO’s open governance structure results in the best outcomes for electric consumers and focuses on customer service, effective communication and operational excellence.

-- MISO members receive more than $1.9 billion in annual benefits.
+- The MISO region receives more than $2.2 billion in annual benefits.

 - FERC Order 1000 advances transmission planning and cost allocation processes that began in 1996 with Order 888.